gtsambos/gtsambos.github.io/index.md

 - **Higher School Certificate**, *[International Grammmar School Sydney](https://www.igssyd.nsw.edu.au), 2008.*

-# Jobs and other experiences
+# Other formative professional experiences

-- **Economics:** Did an internship with the Reserve Bank of Australia.
+- **Economics:** I did an internship with the Reserve Bank of Australia over the summer of 2013-2014.

-- **Climate Science:** Climate Change Research Centre
+- **Climate Science:** I did an internship with UNSW's [Climate Change Research Centre](http://www.ccrc.unsw.edu.au/) over the summer of 2014-2015.

-- **Teaching and scientific communication:** Calculus, SCIF, Curious Minds
+- **Teaching and scientific communication:** I have experience teaching both technical and discursive subjects in a tertiary setting.
+(UNSW Calculus, UNSW SCIF, UNSW Curious Minds)

 - **Student community organising:** SSA, STAMPS.

 - **Music:** Most of my free time is spent playing guitar.
-Qualifications in jazz guitar from the Sydney Conservatorium of Music, occasional performer at LongPlay in Melbourne.
+I have qualifications in jazz guitar from the [Sydney Conservatorium of Music's Open Academy](https://openacademy.sydney.edu.au/Short+Courses), and can occasionally be spotted backing up my friends at [LongPlay](http://www.longplay.net.au/) in Melbourne.

 # Awards